-I know that there are quite a few folks who land on my websites looking for stand-up comedy writing exercises.
+I know that there are quite a few folks who land on my websites looking for information about stand-up comedy writing exercises.

-Well, don’t be fooled.
-In this article I am going to explain what stand-up comedy writing exercises are and why I believe they are largely worthless in helping anyone develop a stand-up comedy act that actually gets laughs when it is performed.
+In this article I am going to explain what stand-up comedy writing exercises are and why I believe they are largely worthless when it comes to helping anyone develop a stand-up comedy act that actually gets laughs when it is performed.